-KPP/Hq
+KPP/carbon

-Contains configuration files for the mercury chemistry mechanism:
+Contains configuration files for the carbon gases mechanism (CH4-CO2-CO-OCS):

-- Hg.kpp: Main configuration file for the Hg mechanism. - Hg.eqn: List of species and reactions for the Hg mechanism.
+- carbon.kpp: Main configuration file for the carbon mechanism. - carbon.eqn: List of species and reactions for the carbon mechanism.

 KPP/custom

 Contains configuration files that you can edit if you need to create a custom mechanism.
 We recommend that you create the custom in this folder and leave KPP/fullchem and KPP/Hg untouched.